-The aim of the present manuscript is to provide a short and easily-accessible review on tests of general relativity with black hole X-ray data.
-More details can be found in~\cite{Bambi:2022dtw} and references therein.
+There are already some recent reviews on tests of general relativity with black hole X-ray data; see, for instance, Ref.~\cite{Bambi:2022dtw}, where the interested reader can find more details and a long discussion on the systematic uncertainties of this kind of measurements.
+The aim of the present manuscript is to provide a shorter and more easily-accessible review on the topic.
+In particular, Section~\ref{sec-sbhs} shows the physics involved in the calculations of synthetic black hole spectra and how we can modify these calculations to test new physics.
 While X-ray tests are not as popular as tests with gravitational wave data and black hole imaging, they can provide very competitive constraints, at least comparable and complementary to those from gravitational waves and certainly stronger than those from black hole imaging.